-Not every instance of chest pain is a case of a heart attack.
-So if your child is experiencing chest pain, it’s likely not associated with a heart attack.
-Children are too young to experience a heart attack of natural causes unless they have an underlying medical condition.
-Chest pain in children is linked typically to musculoskeletal causes and sometimes cardiac or other causes.
-In this post, we’ll discuss them below and what you can do to remedy them or provide relief.
+Not every instance of chest pain is a heart attack!.
+If your child is experiencing chest pain, it’s likely not associated with a heart attack.
+Children are too young to experience a heart attack of natural causes, unless they have an underlying medical condition.
+Chest pain in children is linked typically to musculoskeletal causes, and sometimes cardiac or other causes.
+In this post, we’ll discuss them below, and what you can do to remedy them or provide relief.

 Types of Chest Pain in Kids

-Kids complain of chest pain or growing pain between the ribs and the breastbone between the ages of seven to teenage years, it’s a common problem.
+Kids complain of chest pain or growing pain between the ribs and the breastbone between the ages of seven to teenage years.
+It is a common problem.
 This chest pain is mostly linked to viral illness, stress, or in most cases, musculoskeletal problems.
 The two most common forms of chest pain are non-cardiac and cardiac chest pains.